AntiCodeer/c_Code/README.md

 You Can Compile and run all this code's by using GCC Compiler.

-Just Type ->  gcc "example".c (In Your Case Don't Use ")
+--Just Type ->  gcc programName.c -o programName
 </br>
-And Then -> ./a.out
+--And Then -> ./programName